 - Context: Cornell's deferred program has more score variability in the class.
 If you're in the 155–160 range and worried, Cornell is the program where a strong story and demonstrated leadership can do the most work.

-What Programs Actually Do With GRE Scores
+What Do Programs Actually Do With GRE Scores?

 Adcoms use GRE scores to answer one question: Is this person academically capable of the program's quantitative rigor?

 That's it.
 They're not reading GRE scores to predict your career.
-They're using them to filter out applications where there's genuine risk you'll struggle in the core curriculum — finance, accounting, statistics, economics.
+They're using them to filter out applications where there's genuine risk you'll struggle in the core curriculum: finance, accounting, statistics, economics.

 A 164 GRE doesn't make you more compelling than a 160.
 What it does is get your file to the part of the process where the interesting decisions happen.